Skip to main content

 Streamlined onboarding and effective in-app guidance can significantly improve activation rates by addressing common friction points.

 Consider adding gamified elements like checklists, progress bars, or small rewards to make learning complex features feel less daunting.
-Interactive walkthroughs can also be a game-changer - guide users through features while they actively engage with them, instead of relying solely on static tutorials.
+Interactive walkthroughs can also make a significant difference.
+Guide users through features while they actively engage with them, instead of relying solely on static tutorials.

 Adapt Through User Feedback